Factors leading to the construction of the Vaaldam

 VAALDAM

-Construction commenced in 1934 after the promulgation of the Vaal River Development Act.
-No. 38 of the same year, and the wall was completed in 1938.
-As Minister of Agriculture, Deneys Reitz visited the site in 1935.
-He had also helped initiate the Vaal -Hartzscheme.
-As Minister of Land he had some years previously visited the alluvial diamond diggings along the Vaal nearby.
-The quarry, now part of the Deneysville Aquatic Club was the one used to build the original wall.
+The construction of Vaaldam began in 1934 following the enactment of the Vaal River Development Act, No. 38 of the same year.
+The wall was fully completed in 1938.
+Deneys Reitz, who served as Minister of Agriculture at the time, visited the site in 1935.
+He had played a role in initiating the Vaal-Hartzscheme and had previously visited the alluvial diamond diggings along the nearby Vaal River during his tenure as Minister of Land.
+The quarry, now part of the Deneysville Aquatic Club, provided the materials for building the original wall.